Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Improving sufficient criteria for absolute separability in arbitrary dimensions from convex geometry

-The displayed simplexes of AS are, in fact, extreme due to the tightness of the values of $\alpha$ displayed in Eq.~\eqref{Inversereduction}.
-Thus, the convex hull arising from the union of both simplexes will also be optimal, i.e., the biggest possible one.
-Through convexity of the AS set, it is also possible to upper bound it, since the vertex of a simplex with $\alpha\pm\varepsilon$ will not be AS.
-We formally state these facts in the following proposition.
+The displayed simplexes shown for AS are, in fact, extreme due to the tightness of the values of $\alpha$ obtained from Eq.~\eqref{Inversereduction}.
+Thus, the convex hull arising from the union of both simplexes is optimal.
+The following Lemma fully describes, for given values of $\alpha_{\pm}$, the convex hull of the two simplexes.